blazecolby/blazecolby.github.io/docs/ui-components/typography.md

 }
 ```
 <br />
-Training the model<br />
+Training the model

 Once we have all of the above code we can run a few commands to train our model.
 ```
 # - Create xml to csv train data:
 ! /Users/home/Documents/Tensorflow/scripts/preprocessing/xml_to_csv.py \